Last updated on September 17th, 2019 12:53 PM

 Cardio is good for slimming down your legs, but not if you’re sprinting.

-Sprinting will build muscle, and especially in your quads.
-Make sure your cardio is steady state.
-And again, make sure it’s on a flat surface (no hill or stair runs!).
+So, make sure your cardio is always done steady-state to lose muscle from your legs faster.
+And again, make sure it’s on a flat surface (no hills or stair runs!).

-There are still different types of exercises and resistance training workouts that you can do to tone up, without targeting your legs and making them bigger.
+There are still lots of different types of exercises and resistance training workouts that you can do to tone up, without targeting your quads and hamstrings and making them bigger.